richard-sebos/articles/SSH-310/article.md

 ✔️ Secure — hardware keys, strong configs, and deliberate workflows

 And best of all?
 You didn’t compromise usability to get there.

+## Conclusion
+- Is this overkill, it depends on what you security needs are.
+- There will be groups of reads who will to secure the keys in the vault with encyption
+- For other users it will be complete overkill
+- That is why security laying works.
+- You can use the layers that make sense for you.

 ---